 - Code verification: After the end of the test phase, top participants are required to share with the organizers the source code used to generate the submitted results, with detailed and complete instructions (and requirements) so that the results can be reproduced locally.
 Note, only solutions that pass the code verification stage are elegible for the prizes and to be anounced in the final list of winning solucions.
 Note, participants are required to share both training and prediction code with pre-trained model so that organizers can run it at only test stage if they need.

 - Fact sheets: In addition to the source code, participants are required to share with the organizers a detailed scientific and technical description of the proposed approach using the template of the fact sheets providev by the organizers.
-Latex template of the fact sheets can be downloaded here (link will be provided soon).
+Latex template of the fact sheets can be downloaded here.